-In the abbreviated version decoding the symbolic meaning of the number 33, I illustrated in a nutshell how this most scared of numbers represents an individual that has mastered mind and emotions.
+In the abbreviated version decoding the symbolic meaning of 33, I illustrated in a nutshell how this most sacred of numbers represents an individual that has mastered mind and emotions.
 In essence, the 33 is somebody that discoveries their true nature.

 If you’re visiting this page on mobile or have limited time, you may prefer to read the shortened version of the symbolic meaning of the number 33 first.
 You can always come back to this page when you are ready to delve deeper.

 This article explores this concept in much more depth.
 I will present you with examples that enable you to get a profound understanding.
 I promise you, a return will be worth the revisit.
 Otherwise, stay with me and let’s dive in.

 Essentially, the masses of mankind are deluded, blind and ignorant.
 Yes, I did say that and yes, I do mean that.
 You do not see the reality of a situation until you expand your conscious awareness and unveil the Truth.

 What we experience in life is merely a perception projected from our subconscious mind.
 And we assume this projection is the one and true reality.

 However, your conscious mind is only partially aware of what actually happens.
 The rest is your perception – a story fabricated for your benefit.
 Except oftentimes, the story is not beneficial.

 This projection is based on information we have been told by our parents, teachers, family, peers, TV, ministers, writers and other sources from where we acquire information.
 Unfortunately, most of this information manifests as limiting beliefs and the 10,00 things of Taoism which are all ineffective.

 All this limited information and other experiences are subsequently stored in the subconscious mind and manifest as ego.
 This is when the problems really start.